taslabs-net/cloudflarepages-hugo/content/docs/_index.md

 ---
-title: "Documentation"
+title: 'Documentation'
-description: "Main documentation section"
+description: 'Main documentation section'
 weight: 1
 bookFlatSection: true
 ---

 # Documentation

 Welcome to the documentation section.
 This template includes three example topics to help you get started:

 ## Topics

 - [Topic 1](topic1) - First example topic with subtopics
 - [Topic 2](topic2) - Second example topic with subtopics
 - [Topic 3](topic3) - Third example topic with subtopics

 ## Getting Started

 Each topic contains multiple subtopics demonstrating the hierarchical structure supported by this template.
 Feel free to modify these examples or create your own topics.

 ### Creating New Topics